 Fedora Silverblue is designed to be easy and straightforward to use, and specialist knowledge should generally not be required.
 However, Fedora Silverblue is built differently from other operating systems, and there are therefore some things that it is useful to know.

 Fedora Silverblue has different options for installing software, compared with a standard Fedora Workstation (or other package-based Linux distributions).
 These include:

-Flatpak apps: this is the primary way that (GUI) apps get installed on Silverblue.
+Flatpak apps: this is the primary way that (GUI) apps get installed on Fedora Silverblue.

 Toolbox: Used primarily for CLI apps; development, debugging tools, etc., but also has support for graphical apps.

-Package layering: The rpm-ostree tool used for host updates is a full hybrid image/package system.
+Package layering: Most Fedora packages can be installed on the system with the help of package layering.
 By default the system operates in pure image mode, but package layering is useful for things like libvirt, drivers, etc.

 See the dedicated toolbox page to get started with it.

-Flatpak is the primary way that apps can be installed on Silverblue.
-(For information, see flatpak.org.)
+Flatpak is the primary way that apps can be installed on Fedora Silverblue (for more information, see flatpak.org).
 Flatpak works out of the box in Fedora Silverblue, and Fedora provides a small (but growing) collection of apps that can be installed.

 The other main source of Flatpak apps is Flathub, which provides a large repository of Flatpak apps that can be installed.